Southern Maryland: Discover the Western Shore

 Drum Point Lighthouse

 Located at the Calvert Marine Museum since 1975, the Drum Point Lighthouse is a screw pile, hexagonal cottage-type lighthouse that was once situated in the Chesapeake Bay.
-It was built in 1883 and in use until 1962 when it was decommissioned.
-Today visitors can climb the ladder and walk around inside the lighthouse to view the furnishings and imagine what life was like for the keeper.
+It was built in 1883 and was in use until 1962, when it was decommissioned.
+Today, visitors can climb the ladder and walk around inside the lighthouse to view the furnishings and imagine what life was like for the keeper.
 (I highly recommend visiting this if you’re interested in this piece of local history.
-Can you just imagine what it must have been like to be inside this wooden structure tending the lighthouse out in the bay during violent storms?)
+Can you just imagine what it must have been like to be inside this wooden structure, tending the lighthouse out in the bay during violent storms?)

 Drum Point Lighthouse Interior